El-Potato-Slayer/Illusioned-game/README.md

 # Illusioned
 A browser game built with Phaser 3.
+The game consists of 3 levels with varying difficulties.
 It is responsive across different computer monitors, and features alluringly haunting music, paired with beautiful designs.

 ![image](https://user-images.githubusercontent.com/43865875/116489526-7d41f480-a895-11eb-95e1-37daa017d72d.png)

 [Live Demo](https://el-potato-slayer.github.io/js-game/dist/index.html)

+## Controls
+- To move left: Press the A key or the left arrow key
+- To move right: Press the D key or the right arrow key
+- To jump: Press the W key or the up arrow key

 ## Built with
 - HTML